xlladdins/xll/docs/Excel4MacrosT-Z.md

   - > If x\_pos is omitted, the window does not move horizontally.

-Y\_pos    is the vertical position to which you want to move the window.
+Y\_pos&nbsp;&nbsp;&nbsp;&nbsp;is the vertical position to which you want to move the window.
 Y\_pos in measured in points from the bottom edge of the formula bar to the top edge of the window.
 If y\_pos is omitted, the window does not move vertically.

-Window\_text    specifies which window to restore.
+Window\_text&nbsp;&nbsp;&nbsp;&nbsp;specifies which window to restore.

   - > Window\_text is text enclosed in quotation marks or a reference to
     > a cell containing text.